-More people face paying the full price for their residential care after the government opted to freeze charging thresholds for a ninth year.
+More people face paying the full price for their care after the government opted to freeze charging thresholds for a ninth year.

 The upper and lower capital limits, which determine who must pay the full cost of their care and how much others should pay from their assets, will remain at the same level in 2019-20 as they have done since 2010-11, the government announced last week.

 Threshold rates were 12% lower in real terms in 2018-19 than they were in 2010-11, a 2018 study into the problems of the current social care system by the Health Foundation, the Institute for Fiscal Studies, the King’s Fund and the Nuffield Trust found.

 Social care experts have warned that the government’s failure to increase financial thresholds could force more older people into hardship by requiring them to fund their care.